rust-lang/rfcs/text/0000-process-stdio-redirection.md

 # Summary

-Update the standard library API with the ability to redirect stdio of child processes to any opened file handle or equivalent.
+Update the standard library with a cross-platform high level API for redirecting stdio of child processes to any opened file handle or equivalent.

 # Motivation

-The current API in `std::process` allows to either pipe stdio between parent and child process or redirect stdio to `/dev/null`.
-It would also be largely useful to allow stdio redirection to any currently opened file or pipe handles.
-This would allow redirecting stdio with a physical file or even another process (via OS pipe) without forcing the parent process to buffer the data itself.

-For example, one may wish to spawn a process which prints gigabytes of data (e.g. logs) and use another process to filter through it, and save the result to a file.
-The current API would force the parent process to dedicate a thread just to buffer all data between child processes and disk, which is impractical given that the OS can stream the data for us via pipes and file redirection.
+The current API in `std::process` allows the usage of raw file descriptors or HANDLEs for child process stdio redirection by leveraging the `FromRaw{Fd, Handle}` and `AsRaw{Fd, Handle}` trait implementations on `Stdio` and `ChildStd{In, Out, Err}`, respectively.

+Unfortunately, since the actual methods pertaining to `FromRaw*` and `AsRaw*` are OS specific, their usage requires either constant `cfg` checks or OS specific code duplication.
+Moreover, the conversion to `Stdio` is `unsafe` and requires the caller to ensure the OS handle remains valid until spawning the child.
+In the event that a caller wishes to give a child exclusive ownership of an OS handle, they must still go through the headache of manually keeping the handle alive and valid.

+Developing a high level cross-platform API will make stdio redirection more ergonomic and reduce code noise.

 # Detailed design